-I guess you all know James Rollins, New York Times bestselling author who is very famous for his Dan Brown-type of stories.
+James Rollins, the name behind The Blood Gospel, is a New York Times bestselling author who is famous for his Dan Brown-type of stories.
 In his first-ever collaboration, he combines his skill for cutting-edge science and historical mystery with Rebecca Cantrell’s talent for haunting suspense a gothic tale about an ancient order: The Blood Gospel is a new exciting work by this duo and seems the beginning for a very promising series.

 A Brief Summary: